Attention seeking: Causes

 The causes of attention seeking behavior are varied.
 Risk factors leading to attention seeking behavior include loneliness, jealousy, low self-esteem, narcissism, rejection, and self-pity.
-A desire for validation is theorized as a motivation for attention seeking behavior.
+A desire for validation is theorised as a motivation for attention seeking behavior.
 As of 2022, no studies have evaluated the prevalence of attention seeking behavior in the general population.

 One area of concern with attention seeking is misbehavior in classroom settings.
-Research findings appear to show that misbehavior is rooted more often in attention seeking than in other factors such as poor communication skills or lack of interest.
 Research has shown that parental rejection leads young students to adopt a diminished sense of self consequently resulting in the child feeling insecure, undervalued, and powerless.
 Experiencing rejection pushes the child to strive for acceptance through attention seeking behaviors.
 These children may grow in assertiveness as a means of being heard and seen.
 Thus, rejected children embrace attention seeking behaviors to feel some sense of security and acceptance.

-Repeated attention seeking behavior is a symptom of multiple personality disorders, including narcissistic personality disorder, histrionic personality disorder.
-However, for borderline personality disorder, attention seeking is more often used as a stigmatising label than as an accurate clinical description.
-Attention seeking may have similar presentations to ADHD although they are distinguishable by motivations of impulsivity or hyperactivity.
+Repeated attention seeking behavior is a symptom of several personality disorders, including narcissistic personality disorder (NPD), histrionic personality disorder, borderline personality disorder, and sometimes (though more rarely) in antisocial personality disorder.
+The Alternative DSM-5 Model for Personality Disorders (AMPD) conceptualizes personality disorders as consisting of impairment in level of personality functioning and presence of pathological personality traits.
+One such trait is attention seeking, part of the trait domain Antagonism.
+Along with grandiosity, this is one of two traits required for the AMPD diagnosis of NPD.
+Traits can also be included in diagnosis of other AMPD PDs as specifiers, elaborating on the clinical picture.

-Psychoanalytic theory posits that narcissism is related to attention seeking behavior.
-In the theory, an excessive need for attention or admiration is termed narcissistic supply.
+Attention-seeking behavior should be distinguished from impulsive or disruptive behaviors associated with ADHD; while ADHD can sometimes make it difficult to suppress normal attention-seeking impulses, most ADHD-related misbehavior is not motivated by attention-seeking.

 A 2019 study on adolescents with narcissistic tendencies and the use of social media explores this relation between narcissism and attention seeking behavior.
-In the study it was found that adolescents’ social media behavior was used as a means of gaining acceptance, validation, and attention.
+In the study it was found that adolescents' social media behavior was used as a means of gaining acceptance, validation, and attention.
 The research suggests that the need of motives behind social acceptance mediated the link between social media use and narcissism.
 The research also found that attention seeking behavior increases when these adolescents experience social rejection or threats to their ego/self-image.